powerline/powerline/README.rst

 hassle for me / what happened to the original vim-powerline project / …*

 You should check out some of the Powerline derivatives.
-The most lightweight and feature-rich alternative is currently Bailey Ling’s `vim-airline
+The most lightweight and feature-rich alternative is currently the `vim-airline
 <https://github.com/vim-airline/vim-airline>`_ project.

 ------